GDPR and FinancialForce Services, Your Questions Answered

-- Personal data accessed by FinancialForce personnel: If FinancialForce personnel access personal data—for example, if a customer requests that FinancialForce access its data during a customer support inquiry—the the data will be visible to the FinancialForce individual accessing the data.
-The locations of FinancialForce entities and its sub-processors that may access personal data in this manner are set out in the FinancialForce Security, Privacy, and Architecture Documentation.
+- Personal data accessed by FinancialForce personnel: If FinancialForce personnel access personal data—for example, if a customer requests that FinancialForce access its data during a customer support inquiry—the data will be visible to the FinancialForce individual accessing the data.
+The locations of FinancialForce entities and its sub-processors that may access personal data in this manner are set out in the FinancialForce Trust and Compliance Documentation.

 How long is personal data retained in the FinancialForce Services and when is it deleted?

 Customers choose how long to retain Customer Data, including personal data, when using the FinancialForce Services.
 Unless otherwise specified in the contract with the customer or our documentation, FinancialForce does not delete Customer Data, including personal data, during a subscription term, unless the customer instructs FinancialForce to do so.
-After a customer's contract with FinancialForce terminates, FinancialForce deletes Customer Data, including personal data, in the manner described in the FinancialForce Security, Privacy, and Architecture Documentation.
+After a customer's contract with FinancialForce terminates, FinancialForce deletes Customer Data, including personal data, in the manner described in the FinancialForce Trust and Compliance Documentation.

 How are requests from Data Subjects to have their personal data deleted managed?